-The Heritage Softail is the ideal bike for riders who weigh less than 200 pounds while the Road King is sturdier and better for heavier and taller riders. it sure would provide much better power to weight ratio.
+The Heritage Softail is the ideal bike for riders who weigh less than 200 pounds while the Road King is sturdier and better for heavier and taller riders. it sure would provide a much better power-to-weight ratio.

 Softail is more comfortable for shorter journeys like visiting friends or running errands.
 It has a lower seat, which makes it easy to stop.